-My PhD, funded by Leeds Doctoral College, aims to understand the Gender Pay Gap through a framework of Hegemonic Masculinity.
-As an undergradute, I graduated with first class honours in Business and Management at the University of Lincoln.
+My doctoral research, funded by Leeds Doctoral College, aims to understand the Gender Pay Gap through a framework of Hegemonic Masculinity.
+As an undergraduate, I graduated with first-class honours in Business and Management at the University of Lincoln.
 Following this, I completed my Masters with Distinction in Organisational Behaviour at the University of Leeds.

 LUBS3001 Gender and Equality at Work in Comparative Perspectives

 LUBS1765 Business and Society (Social Theory)